-Re-assessment coursework is due on Monday 15th July and re-assessment examinations will take place in week commencing 19th August 2019.
-Results will be published on Tuesday 10th September 2019 for undergraduates and Tuesday 17th September 2019 for postgraduate courses.
+Re-assessment coursework is due on Monday 20th July 2020 and re-assessment examinations will take place in week commencing 17th August 2020.
+Results will be published on Thursday 10th September 2020 for undergraduates and postgraduate courses.

 We advise you to look at the Appeals Procedure that is listed in the Academic Appeals section of this webpage.

 In the first instance, it is advisable to contact your Faculty or Departmental Office to seek advice from a Senior Academic Adviser.
 If your Senior Academic Adviser cannot resolve the matter informally, you must complete an Intention to Appeal Form to confirm your grounds of appeal and email this to firstname.lastname@example.org, no later than the earlier of;

 (a) 10 working days after the publication or the Board's decision or

 (b) 5 working days before the conferment of the award.

 You should also take advice from the Student Union.
 You can also obtain an Intention to Appeal Form from the Gateway to Hope Reception Desk.

 The summer Graduation Ceremonies will take place at the Anglican Cathedral, in Liverpool, on 21st – 23rd July 2020.
 To find out what day you are graduating, please click here for the Split of Days.